codedrops/interview-prep/javascript/javascript-Q&A.md

 By understanding and using arrow functions, you can write cleaner and more concise JavaScript code.

-## 29. Rest Parameter and Spread Operator in JavaScript
+## 29. Rest Parameter and Spread Operator

 The **rest parameter** and **spread operator** are two powerful features introduced in ES6 that simplify working with arrays, objects, and function arguments.